-The situation is opening up new opportunities for Argentina, a country which shares 70 percent of the world’s total lithium resources with Chile and Bolivia, and could become a leading exporter.
+The situation is opening up new opportunities for Argentina which could become a leading exporter.
+The country shares 70 percent of the world’s total lithium resources with Chile and Bolivia.

-Nevertheless, experts agree that government policy has lagged behind the growth in demand.
-They question whether Argentina is exporting the mineral with no added value.
-At the same time, environmental concerns over mining techniques and their negative impact on surrounding areas are starting to pile up.
+Nevertheless, experts agree that government policy has lagged in relation to the growth in demand.
+They question why Argentina is exporting the mineral with no added value.
+All the while, environmental concerns over modern mining techniques are starting to pile up.

-Described by some as white gold, lithium is a key resource in the manufacture of batteries in mobile phones, computers and electric vehicles, among other products.
+Described by some as white gold, lithium is a key resource in the manufacturing of batteries for mobile phones, computers and electric vehicles, among other products.
 On the heels of growing demand by car makers, its price has soared in five years from US$4,000 to US$14,000 per tonne.

-Argentina is estimated to have 873,000 available hectares for lithium mining, with more than 50 projects in the exploratory phase, according to the country’s Mining Secretariat.
+Argentina is estimated to have 873,000 hectares available for lithium mining, with more than 50 projects in the exploratory phase, the country’s Mining Secretariat reported.

-“The resource can be easily obtained in Argentina, which has become much more attractive for foreign companies than its neighbours,” Javier Cao, energy expert at Abeceb consultancy, told the Times.
+“The resource is easily found in Argentina, which has grown more attractive for foreign companies than its neighbours,” Javier Cao, energy expert at the Abeceb consultancy firm, told the Times.
 “Both Bolivia and Chile consider lithium a strategic resource and that limits the role of private companies.”

-Companies from Japan, South Korea, China, Australia, New Zealand, United States and France have expressed interest in carrying out lithium extraction projects in Argentina.
-If all projects in Jujuy and Catamarca move forward, the country could secure investments of up to US$700 million by 2019, according to the Mining Secretariat.
+Companies from Japan, South Korea, China, Australia, New Zealand, the United States and France have expressed interest in lithium extraction projects in Argentina.
+If all projects in Jujuy and Catamarca move forward, the country could secure investments of up to US$700 million by 2019, the Mining Secretariat reported.

-“Argentina has huge potential thanks to the growing demand and local production capacity,” Marcelo Álvarez, president of the CAEM mining industry chamber told the Times.
-“The country could fully supply the global demand for lithium for batteries by the end of the decade.”
+“Argentina has huge potential because of growing demand and local production capacity,” Marcelo Álvarez, president of the CAEM mining industry chamber, told the Times.
+“The country could fully supply global demand for lithium for batteries by the end of the decade.”

-Nevertheless, this will not solve Argentina’s trade deficit as lithium plays a smaller role in the national economy than other mineral exploits.
+Nevertheless, this will not solve Argentina’s trade deficit, as lithium plays a smaller role in the national economy than other mineral exports.
 A copper mine like Bajo de la Alumbrera in Catamarca can export up to US$680 million a year, the equivalent production of three lithium mines.
 A lithium mine could expect to export between US$100 and US$200 million per year.

 A PLACE FOR ARGENTINA

-The overall expansion of the lithium extraction has forced a debate among experts over the role the country should play in the sector.
-Experts question whether the mineral is largely exported with no added value, with authorities disregarding the possibility of manufacturing batteries in the country.
+The overall expansion of lithium extraction has forced a debate among experts about the role the country should play in the sector.
+Experts question why the mineral is largely exported with no added value, with authorities having so far disregarded the possibility of the country manufacturing its own batteries.

 “There’s no articulation between the provinces and the national government on lithium policies and that makes everything more difficult.
 There are only a few attempts to try to add value to the mineral, but they are not enough,” he said, referring to research centres in Jujuy and Córdoba that explore the uses of lithium.